learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 learn the skills needed to create the pieces that you'll stitch together in this lesson.

+Although this code-along is structured as a lab, you don't need to do anything to get the tests passing.
+In fact, if you run the one test, you should see that it's already passing.
+Instead, you just need to follow along with the instructions and pay attention to how the different parts of the code are working together to create the desired functionality.

 ### Identify the Three Essential Pillars of Front-End Web Programming

 We've introduced our three essential pillars of front-end web programming: